LukeHackett/aws-certificated-security-speciality-study-notes/chapter-06/README.md

 Generally, the use of an HSM Cloud is directly related to meeting regulatory needs, such as FIPS 140-2 Level 3 standards.
 To create an HSM cluster in the AWS Console, you must configure the VPC, subnets, and their availability zones where cluster members will be provisioned

 Once you have created a cluster, you need to kickstart it by validating the HSM certificate chains, verifying the identity of your cluster, and then importing the signed cluster certificate and your issuing certificate.
 The diagram below illustrates the CloudHSM certificate hierarchy.
+Once setup, you can use CloudHSM to generate keys in a secure environment.

 ![cloudhsm-certificate-hierarchy](./cloudhsm-certificate-hierarchy.png)